Italian Panna Cotta Recipe

 - Cut the vanilla bean in half and with the back of the knife or a teaspoon scrap out the seeds.

-- Stir the bloomed gelatin into the cream/milk and immediately whisk until smooth and dissolved.
+- Stir the gelatin mixture into the still hot cream/milk and whisk gently until smooth and dissolved.
 If the gelatin hasn’t fully dissolved, return the saucepan to the stove and heat gently over low heat.
 Stir constantly and don’t let the mixture boil.

-- Refrigerate for at least 4-6 hours, or until completely set.
+- Cover the glasses with plastic wrap and refrigerate for at least 4-6 hours, or until completely set.

 - Serve with fruit and chopped nuts.